-- without the knowledge of how to study the Bible - without the Spirit of God to reveal it to us you'd never know what is the eighth day!
+- without the knowledge of how to study the Bible - without the Spirit of God to reveal it to us

 Someone thinking about this would say, 'Isn't that day they circumcise male boys?'
 Yes, but this has nothing to do with that!
 Doesn't the eighth day have to do with being cleansed after you had some sickness or something?
 Yes, it has to do with that!